- Home

 Plus, casseroles are usually cooked in one dish, meaning there’s minimal clear-up required, and more time to spend curled up on the sofa or strolling beneath russet trees!

-Adding sausage adds that extra bit of indulgence (and protein), and our very own warming sausage and bean casserole is a quick and easy way to stay warm during the colder months – plus it freezes well too.
+Sausage casseroles are one of the most indulgent and are also full of protein.
+Why not try our warming sausage and bean casserole recipe, which is a quick and easy way to stay warm during the colder months – plus it freezes well.

-If you want to keep your casserole veggie, why not try this hearty vegan casserole from BBC Good Food?
+If you want to keep your casserole veggie, you could try this spicy vegan casserole from BBC Good Food.
 It’s a great way to use up all the odds and ends you have lying around in the kitchen.

-Have a watch of the video below for more sausage casserole inspiration!
+Or, have a watch of the video below for more sausage casserole inspiration…

 2. Pumpkin lasagne

-Of all the ingredients that evoke autumn, pumpkin is surely the most popular.
+Pumpkin is arguably the most popular autumnal ingredient.
 There are dozens of tasty ways to eat pumpkin – in soups, stews, or simply roasted – but a slightly more unusual way is to make a pumpkin lasagne.

-Few people don’t like lasagne: it’s comforting, filling, and if you’re careful with your ingredients, it can be very healthy too.
-Making pumpkin lasagne is a delicious way to give this classic dish a satisfying autumnal twist.
+Few people don’t like lasagne: it’s comforting, filling, and if you’re careful with your ingredients, can be healthy too.
+Making pumpkin lasagne is a delicious way to give this classic Italian dish a satisfying autumnal twist.

 3. Shepherd’s pie

 Shepherd’s pie has got to be a contender for one of the most comforting and warming autumn meals.
-Coming in from the cold and sitting down to a plate of piping hot, mashed-potato-smothered shepherd’s pie can be a tonic for the soul – and despite its reputation as comfort food, it can be very nutritious too.
+Coming in from the cold and sitting down to a plate of piping hot mashed-potato and tasty meat can be a tonic for the soul – and, despite its reputation, it can be nutritious too.

 Shepherd’s pie is traditionally made with lamb (and cottage pie with beef), but the best thing about this dish is that there are dozens of different directions you can go in.

 To cook a traditional lamb-based shepherd’s pie, why not try this no-fuss recipe from BBC Good Food?
-If you’re trying to cut down on cholesterol, you might want to swap red meat for white meat, like in this turkey and vegetable shepherd’s pie by Taste of Home.
+If you’re trying to lower your cholesterol, you might want to swap red meat for white meat, like in this turkey and vegetable shepherd’s pie from Taste of Home.

-Or you can omit the meat altogether and make a veggie shepherd’s pie.
-This vegan one by Jamie Oliver is packed with lentils, mushrooms, and chickpeas, and topped with fluffy sweet potato mash and crisp breadcrumbs.
+Or, you can leave out the meat altogether and make a veggie shepherd’s pie.
+This vegan one from Jamie Oliver is packed with lentils, mushrooms, and chickpeas, and topped with fluffy sweet potato mash and crisp breadcrumbs.

-Check out the video below to find out more about making a veggie shepherd’s pie.
+Check out the video below to find out more about making a vegan shepherd’s pie.

 4. Apple, cranberry, and cinnamon pie

-Getting home after a bracing yet chilly walk to be greeted by the smell of homemade apple pie baking in the oven is one of this season’s unique joys.
+Getting home after a bracing walk to be greeted by the smell of homemade apple pie baking in the oven is one of this season’s unique joys.

-Although certainly a dessert that can be enjoyed all year round, in autumn, there are so many apples on offer – Granny Smith, Gala, Red Delicious – so making apple pie is even more enjoyable.
-The only thing that could possibly make this dessert even more mouthwatering is to add a dash of cinnamon and a handful of cranberries.
+Although apple pie can be enjoyed year round, in autumn, there are so many apples on offer – Granny Smith, Gala, Red Delicious – that making apple pie becomes even more enjoyable.
+The only thing that could possibly make this dessert more mouthwatering is to add a dash of cinnamon and a handful of cranberries.

-This apple, cranberry and cinnamon pie by Sally’s Baking Addiction looks as good as it tastes – and making your own pastry and creating pretty decorations for the crust can be quite therapeutic.
-Adding orange and cinnamon to the apple and cranberry will give this pie a gorgeous spicy-yet-fresh taste – and serving it with a dollop of cream or ice cream makes it even better.
+This apple, cranberry, and cinnamon pie from Sally’s Baking Recipes looks as good as it tastes – and making your own pastry and creating pretty decorations for the crust can be therapeutic.
+Adding orange and cinnamon to the apple and cranberry will give this pie a gorgeous spicy, yet fresh, taste – and serving it with a dollop of cream or ice cream makes it taste even better.

 If you’d like to make a dairy-free version of this pie, check out our article on the best dairy-free baking alternatives.
-Or, to make a crumble alternative rather than a pie, have a watch of Gordon Ramsey’s video below.
+Or, to make a crumble alternative, have a watch of Gordon Ramsay’s video below.

 5. French onion soup